huggingface/datasets/datasets/onestop_qa/README.md

 - `answers`: a list of `string` feature containing the four possible answers.
 - `a_span`: start and end indices (inclusive, word level) of the critical span.
 - `d_span`: start and end indices (inclusive, word level) of the distractor span.
-- `references`: whether the answer span of this question refers to the same answer span of a different question, and which question it is.

 ### Data Splits